-This guidance explains the different accounting and reporting requirements for different sizes and types of charity for financial years ending on or after 1 April 2009.
+This guidance explains the different accounting and reporting requirements for both company and non-company charities plus all CIOs for financial years ending on or after 1 April 2009 to 31 March 2015.

 To understand what you need to do for your charity, first check:

 - whether or not your charity is also a company or charitable incorporated organisation

 - its income for the current financial year

 - whether or not it is required to be registered as a charity

 - what type of accounts must be prepared